AlbinMartinsson/client-cpp/README.md

 Provider my_provider("path_to_json_with_settings");
 my_provider.setMsgs(json_object);
 ```
-or with your on callback for when requests are reserved.
+or with your on callback for when requests are received.
 ```cpp
 int callbackFunktion(const char *URL, std::string *return_data);
 Provider my_provider("path_to_json_with_settings", callbackFunktion);